 The word is derived from the Arabic for “to pound” since the mixture of spices and nuts are pounded together after being dry roasted to a texture that is neither powdered nor paste-like.
-The actual composition of the spice mix can vary from family to family and vendor to vendor though there are common ingredients, such as sesame, coriander, cumin, salt and pepper.
+In Egypt, people are VERY particular about this!

-A report from 1978 indicates that even further ingredients can be used, such as nigella, millet flour and dried cheese.
+A report from Egypt in 1978 indicates that even further ingredients can be used, such as nigella, millet flour and dried cheese.
 Some modern variants include pine nuts, pumpkin seeds or sunflower seeds.

 Dukka is now becoming popular in some countries outside Egypt.
 In the United States it has gained exposure through such TV shows as Top Chef, Chopped and Iron Chef America.
 In Australia several companies now make it in a variety of flavors.

 My version includes not only hazelnuts, but also walnuts and pistachios plus some poppy seeds for additional flavor – I believe you will come to love my version of dukka as much as I do, Citizens!

-Battle on – The Generalissimo
+Battle on – The GeneralissimoPrint